Contact

 IBU

-The Institute of Biology and Environmental Sciences (IBU) is an interdisciplinary research institute focusing on biodiversity and evolution, landscape ecology, neuroscience and didactics of biology.
-To IBU also includes the Botanical Garden, which serves as a teaching infrastructure primarily for further education in all aspects that have to do with plants.
-However, it also offers good opportunities for educational events with zoological and environmental science topics.
-Ultimately, however, it is also open as a venue to other members of the university and other educational providers who promote the aims of the Botanic Garden.
-The Botanic Garden is a close cooperation partner of Oldenburg Touristik und Marketing GmbH and an active member of the Association of Botanic Gardens in Germany.
-The number of visitors per year is approx. 70,000.
+The Institute of Biology and Environmental Sciences (IBU) is an interdisciplinary research institute specialising in biodiversity and evolution, landscape ecology, neuroscience and the didactics of biology.
+The IBU also includes the Botanical Garden, which primarily serves as a teaching infrastructure for further education in all aspects related to plants.
+However, it also offers good opportunities for educational events on zoological and environmental science topics.
+Ultimately, it is also open to other members of the university and other educational organisations that promote the aims of the Botanical Garden.
+The Botanical Garden is a close co-operation partner

-Webmaster (Changed: 22 Feb 2025) Kurz-URL:Shortlink: https://uol.de/p94785en | # |
+(Changed: 12 Dec 2025) Kurz-URL:Shortlink: https://uol.de/p94785en

 Zum Seitananfang scrollen Scroll to the top of the page